canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 cover-alt: Two issues to avoid to write good unit tests
 ---

-These days, I needed to update some tests.
+These days, I needed to update some unit tests.
 I found two types of issues on them.
 Please, continue to read.
 Maybe, you're a victim of those issues, too.

 **To write good unit tests, avoid complex setup scenarios and hidden test values.
 Often tests are bloated with unneeded or complex code in the Arrange part and full of magic or hidden test values.
 Unit tests should be even more readable than production code**.